Wisenet SKY Cloud VMS User Manual

 The operation of the Wisenet SKY system is very simple.
 The digital and/or analog cameras communicate with the Wisenet SKY Bridge or CMVR, which is located at the customer’s site.
 This communication can occur either over the network (ethernet or wireless) or through an analog coax connection.
 Any configuration required by digital cameras will be performed by the bridge/CMVR.

-The bridge/CMVR will the video and audio to the local storage (located in the bridge/CMVR).
+The bridge/CMVR will record the video and audio to the local storage (located in the bridge/CMVR).
 This is necessary to buffer the video, but becomes extremely important if the Internet connection should go down.

 Once the data is recorded to local storage, the bridge/CMVR will process the video and analyze it for any motion.
 If motion is detected, the video will be tagged with object and motion information.
 The video is then encrypted, and, if there is available bandwidth, the video is transferred to the Wisenet SKY Cloud Data Center for longer-term storage.
 In the case of the CMVR, the video may be kept locally rather than sent to the Cloud.